Whimsy Stick

 • 3

 Proof Drop it under high drive.
 Phase 1 was the drop at low arousal.
-Phase 2 means the dog releases cleanly immediately after an intense chase — when possession drive is highest.
-If the drop is unreliable here, stay in Phase 2 before progressing the flirt pole for reactive dogs work.
+Phase 2 means the dog releases cleanly immediately after an intense chase, when possession drive is highest.
+If the drop is unreliable here, stay in Phase 2 longer.

 • 4

 Watch the post-session state.
-A correctly run flirt pole for reactive dogs Phase 2 session produces a dog that settles within 5 to 10 minutes after the all-done cue.
-If the dog is still pacing, sessions are too long or too intense — dial back both.
+A correctly run Phase 2 session produces a dog that settles within 5 to 10 minutes after the all-done cue.
+If the dog is still pacing, sessions are too long or too intense.
+Dial back both.

-Phase 2 of how to use a flirt pole to fix reactivity is complete when Wait and Drop it are reliable at full arousal, and the dog settles within 10 minutes.
+Wait and Drop it are reliable at full arousal, and the dog settles within 10 minutes post-session.
 This typically takes 5 to 7 days.
-For a deeper library of impulse control work to run alongside this phase, see the Flirt Pole Impulse Control Drills.
+For a deeper library of impulse control work to run alongside this phase, see the Impulse Control Drills.

 3